 payments to the beneficiaries will be made by the Contractor to the coordinator.
 In particular:

-The Contractor reserves the right to withhold the payments in case the beneficiaries does not fulfil with its obligations and tasks as per Annex 2 ‐ Guidelines for Applicants.
+The Contractor reserves the right to withhold the payments in case the beneficiaries do not fulfil with its obligations and tasks as per Annex 2 ‐ Guidelines for Applicants.

-Banking and transaction costs related to the handling of any financial resources made available to the beneficiaries by the Contractor shall be covered by the beneficiaries
+Banking and transaction costs related to the handling of any financial resources made available to the beneficiaries by the Contractor shall be covered by the beneficiaries.

-Payments will be released no later than fifteen (15) natural days after the notification by the Contractor
+Payments will be released no later than fifteen (15) natural days after the notification by the Contractor.

 The beneficiaries are responsible for complying with any tax and legal obligations that might be attached to this financial contribution.